 Starbucks Worker Quits Job After Manager Asks Her To Reschedule Putting Her Dog Down

-The message from the manager about covering those 2 hours just add to this story.
-Nothing worse than working those few hours that end up ruining your day off.
+The message from the manager about covering those two hours just adds to this story.
+Nothing is worse than working those few hours that end up ruining your day off.

-It's obvious that the OP deeply cared about the family's dog and there was no way she'd be able to work the next say.
+It's obvious that the OP deeply cared about the family's dog, and there was no way she would be able to work the next day.
 The manager wasn't understanding.

-After 2 and a half years working for Starbucks she decided that she had enough.
-She wasn't asking for much, but it was still rejected.
+After two and a half years working for Starbucks, she decided that she had had enough.
+She wasn't asking for much, but her request was still rejected.

 The incident involving the Starbucks worker highlights a critical aspect of emotional labor, which refers to the process of managing feelings and expressions to fulfill the emotional requirements of a job.
 Research from the National Institutes of Health indicates that jobs requiring high emotional labor can lead to burnout, decreased job satisfaction, and even mental health issues.